-All youth and adults who wish to participate in Troop activities are required to complete a BSA Medical Form.
-These forms are good for 12-months.
-The committee should be notified of any changes in information ASAP.
-This form provides the Troop with basic medical, physician, and insurance information.
-Medical forms shall be renewed annually.
+All youth and adults who wish to participate in Troop activities are required to annually complete BSA Annual Health and Medical Record (AHMR).
+These forms are good for 12-months but are typically collected at a specific time of year determined by the Health and Safety Coordinator.
+The committee should be notified of any changes in information as soon as possible.
+This record provides the Troop with basic medical, physician, and insurance information.
+Medical records shall be renewed annually.
 Medical forms are taken to all Troop activities so adult leadership can properly handle all medications and other health situations.
 Council or other medical forms may be required for certain functions such as summer camp and high adventure activities.
 These forms will be required in addition to the Troop medical forms when appropriate.
 Prescription medications and over-the-counter medications should be given to a designated Troop Medic for safe keeping and appropriate dispensing during any Troop activity.
 Parents/guardians attending activities may keep the medications and administer them to their son, except where local camp rules may apply.